elianakrakov/elianakrakov/_posts/2021-01-29-Misaligned2.md

 ---
 layout: post
-title: The mystery of the Missaligned X-Ray
+title: The mystery of the Misaligned X-Ray
 ---

 Stardate 98671.69 (1/26/2021)